bael3/IndividualAssignment2-CSC584/README.md

    Remove a profile record from the database.

 ✅ 6.
 Consistent UI
-   Custom CSS styling using a pink and mistyrose theme across all pages, including a dedicated landing page and a floating home navigation button.
+   Custom CSS styling using a mistyrose theme across all pages, including a dedicated landing page and a floating home navigation button.

 4. TECHNOLOGY STACK